 The Google Calendar MCP server by nspady is the leading community implementation for connecting AI assistants to Google Calendar.
-With 1,100+ GitHub stars and active development (v2.6.1 as of March 2026), it’s become the de facto standard — there is no official Google Calendar MCP server, despite Google briefly shipping and then removing MCP support from their Workspace CLI in early March 2026.
+With ~1,100 GitHub stars, it has been the de facto standard — but as of April 2026, Google has officially launched its own Calendar MCP server in Developer Preview, fundamentally changing the landscape.

-What makes this one stand out: multi-account support with cross-calendar conflict detection, intelligent event import from images and PDFs, PKCE-secured OAuth 2.0 authentication, and a new bulk event creation tool.
-For a community project, the polish level is unusually high.
+What makes this one stand out: multi-account support with cross-calendar conflict detection, intelligent event import from images and PDFs, PKCE-secured OAuth 2.0 authentication, and a bulk event creation tool.
+For a community project, the polish level is unusually high — though development has stalled since March 2026 with no new releases or commits in ~11 weeks.

 What It Does